Gotha Go 244: Operational history

 During March 1942, the first examples of the Go 244 were delivered to operational units stationed in Crete, Greece.
 Several aircraft were assigned to transport Geschwader in North Africa, their use in this theatre was limited to only a few months after the Go 244 proved to be vulnerable to Allied fighter aircraft and anti-aircraft fire.
 The type also saw action against the Soviet Union on the Eastern Front.
-It was used a troop transport and to carry freight.
+It was used as a troop transport and to carry freight.
 In Luftwaffe service, the Go 244 was replaced by Junkers Ju 52 or Messerschmitt Me 323 aircraft.